CodeRed30/bank/README.md

 10/01/2012 || 1000.00 || || 1000.00
 ```
 |

+## Methodology
+The bank account was initially built as one class with three methods.
+A decision was made to extract the balance and the private methods associated with it into a seperate class

 ## Run the program
 Use IRB

-## Run the test
+## Run the tests
 Use RSpec in the command line
+Use Rubocop in the command line